Date of Award:

 Although the IEP is the programmatic method whereby students with disabilities access special education services, 86% of IEPs do not consider possible technology applications.
 This oversight occurs because IEP participants lack valid information, do not have assistive technology assessments available, perceive funding as a major obstacle, lack training, and/or there are not polices and procedures in place concerning assistive technology.
 Recommendations for special education providers, local education agencies, and parents are included.

 Menlove, Martell, "A Conceptual Analysis of the Appropriate Role of Assistive Technology in the Education of Students with Disabilities" (1996).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7099.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .